supaorg/supa/README.md

   <img src="packages/client/src-tauri/icons/Square310x310Logo.png" style="width: 25%; height: auto;">
 </p>

 Supa is like ChatGPT but open source.
-It allows you to use the best AI models from different companies, keeps data private, and doesn't require a subscription.
+It allows to use the best AI models from different companies, keeps data private, and doesn't require a subscription.

 > 🚧 Work in progress towards v1.